 Repairs can be very costly if your car breaks down and you're covered by a policy with a high deductible, or if you're self-insured in a state that allows that.
 You may need to wait a few months before you can afford to make the repairs if you're on a tight budget.
 Major car repair can be financially crippling, and car insurance costs a lot.

 You may wonder if you can drop your insurance for a while, saving the money so you can put it toward repairs instead.
 But it’s not a great idea to cancel your insurance in most cases, even on a car that no longer runs.

 You can cancel your insurance on one car if you have more than one auto and they're all insured on the same policy.
 You do not have to insure the car that needs repairs if it breaks down, as long as it is not being used.
 You may be able to drop coverage on just this auto if no one at all is driving the broken car.

 But canceling would be a risky move if your current policy protects the vehicle in the event of a flood, fire, theft, or other non-driving damage.
 You could end up paying for these repairs, too, as well as the other work the car needs to run.

 State law requires that any registered vehicle must be insured in some states.

-You will have to maintain car insurance in one form or another if you have just one car so your only auto is down and out.
+You will have to maintain car insurance in one form or another if you have just one car and that auto is down and out.
 Decide how to stay insured based on how long it will take to repair or replace your car.
 You might be able to at least reduce the amount of coverage you take until you’re ready to drive it on the road again.